Shahid-Bagwan/Docker-Templates/JQuery + Larvel/Readme.md

 ## Usage

+`` Make changes according to your project. otherwise error may occur ``

 1. Clone this repository to your local machine.

 2. Place your jQuery application source files inside the `frontend/jquery-files` directory.